 Database triggers are a way of setting off workflows automatically in the backend when something changes in your database.
 When you change an item of our chosen data type, Bubble checks the trigger's condition to see if the workflow should run.

-They're handy when you want to modify a data type in different parts of your Bubble app.
+They're handy when modifying a data type in different parts of your Bubble app.

 You can create a database trigger once.
 It will automatically take care of the required actions—no need to duplicate the workflow.